0xE111/cat-400/docs/tutorials/02 - systems/readme.md

   fps: int
 ```

 It's totally fine to mix everything in single file when you're creating a small game, but it all becomes too tangled when you are working on a big project.
-"Divide and rule" is one of core concepts of `Cat 400`, and `system` is a good example of it.
+"Divide and rule" is one of core concepts of `Cat 400`, and `System` is a good example of it.

 How systems work
 ----------------

-Each system is a subclass of `core.systems.System` class.
+Each system is a subclass of `c4.systems.System` class.
 There are 2 methods that may (and should be) overwritten:

 ```nim
 method init*(self: ref System) {.base.}